exo-lang/exo/docs/System.md

 User-defined features like config, externs, and Memory's parent class implementations are in `configs.py`, `extern.py`, and `memory.py`, respectively.

-`internal_cursors` defines cursor movements that are used internally by `LoopIR_scheduling` implementations of scheduling primitives.
+`internal_cursors` defines primitive cursor movements (see Section 5.2 "Cursor implementation" of our ASPLOS paper) that are used internally by `LoopIR_scheduling` implementations of scheduling primitives.
 `proc_eqv.py` defines a union-find tree which we use to track the equivalence of procedures.

 ---